 Third-Party Analytics and Targeted Advertising

 We partner with certain third parties to collect information to engage in analytics, auditing, research, and reporting.
 These third parties may use web logs, pixel tags, or similar online tracking mechanisms, and they may set and access cookies on your computer or other device.
 For example, as discussed above, Employers may use pixel tags or scripts supplied by The Muse to track when users navigate to their websites and submit job applications.

-The Services also may enable third-party tracking mechanisms to collect information on our Services over time and across unaffiliated websites for use in online behavioral advertising.
-For example, third parties may use the fact that you visited the Services to target online ads for the Services to you on websites that are not affiliated with The Muse.
+The Services may also enable third-party tracking mechanisms to collect information on our Services over time and across unaffiliated websites for use in online behavioral advertising.
+For example, third parties may use the fact that you visited the Website to target online ads for the Services to you on websites that are not affiliated with The Muse.
 In addition, our third-party advertising partners might use information about your use of the Services to help target advertisements unrelated to The Muse based on your online behavior in general.
-For information about behavioral advertising practices, including privacy and confidentiality, visit the Network Advertising Initiative website or the Digital Advertising Alliance website.
+For information about behavioral advertising practices, including privacy and confidentiality, visit the websites for the Network Advertising Initiative and the Digital Advertising Alliance.

 The Muse uses physical, electronic, and procedural safeguards to protect your information against loss or unauthorized access, use, modification, or deletion.
 However, no security program is 100% secure, and thus we cannot guarantee the absolute security of your information.

 Your Choices and Access to Information

 Depending on your location, including the European Economic Area and the United Kingdom, and where applicable law requires, you may have the following rights with respect to your Personal Information: